Culturally Responsive EMDR for Addiction Treatment

 Consult with cultural brokers.
 Community leaders or bilingual therapists can support adaptations during EMDR Phase 1 planning.

-By embedding these strategies, EMDR and Addiction Treatment Planning becomes more than symptom reduction — it becomes a pathway to empowerment.
+By embedding these strategies, EMDR and Addiction Treatment Planning becomes a pathway to empowerment.

 Conclusion